If you are considering a loan, here are four factors to consider.

 1. Know your credit score.
 If you’re applying for a loan with a traditional lender, your credit score is one of the main factors that will be considered.
 So, before you contact any bank, know your numbers.
-Request a personal credit report (get one for free at AnnualCreditReport.com).
+Request a personal credit report.
 Check for errors, such as a payment you made on time but was reported as late.
 If you find a mistake, contact the credit bureau and company involved to resolve the issue.

-If you have a high credit score (above 700), you stand the best chance of getting a loan with an attractive interest rate.
-In today's market, for commercial loans under $100,000, you can expect to pay an average rate of 6.89 percent interest, according to the Small Business Rate Report by Bloomberg Businessweek released in December 2013.
+If you have a high credit score (generally speaking, above 700), you stand a better chance of getting a loan with an attractive interest rate.
 If you have a mid-level score (600 to 700), you may be able to secure a loan but at a higher interest rate.
-And if your score is low (below 600), you may find it difficult — but not necessarily impossible — to get approved for a loan.
+And if your score is low (below 600), it may be difficult to get approved for a loan.

 3. Know what you need.
 If you’re not sure how much cash your company needs to operate or expand, meet with an adviser or an accountant before approaching any lenders.
-Be prepared to supply documentation to back up your request and to answer lenders’ questions about your finances, business model, and future plans.
-Also be ready to discuss exactly how the loan will be used.
-For instance, you might show how the cash will be used to purchase materials, to set up a new location, or to pay additional staff.
+Be prepared to supply documentation and to answer lenders’ questions about your finances, business model, and future plans.
+Also be ready to discuss how the loan will be used.

 4. Recognize the process.
-Even if you don’t get the first loan you apply for, there may be some lessons to gain from the experience.
-Let’s say you were turned down due to poor credit.
-You could take time to improve your credit score and then seek a loan at a later date.
+If you are turned down due to poor credit, you can take time to improve your credit score and then seek a loan at a later date.

 Want more?
 See The Five C’s of Credit.